sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-western-walls.md

 The Left-hand Walls
 -------------------

-These are characterised by a prominent arete and a superb clean sheet of wall.
+These are characterised by a prominent arête and a superb clean sheet of wall.
 {.csa}

 ![](/img/south-wales/south-east-sandstone/LLANLH1.gif)